-The Group's risk management policies are designed to identify and analyse these risks, to set appropriate risk limits and controls, and to monitor the risks and adherence to limits by means of reliable and up-to date information systems.
-The Group regularly reviews its risk management policies and systems to reflect changes in markets, products and emerging best practice.
+The Group and the Bank's risk management policies are designed to identify and analyse these risks, to set appropriate risk limits and controls, and to monitor the risks and adherence to limits by means of reliable and up-to date information systems.
+The Group and the Bank regularly review its risk management policies and systems to reflect changes in markets, products and emerging best practice.

 Risk management is carried out by the Board Conduct Review, Risk Management and Corporate Governance Committee under policies approved by the Board of Directors.
-The Risk Management Forum identifies, evaluates and hedges financial risks in close co-operation with the Group's operating units.
+The Risk Management Forum identifies, evaluates and hedges financial risks in close co-operation with the Group and the Bank's operating units.
 The Board provides written principles for overall risk management, as well as written policies covering specific areas, such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments and non-derivative financial instruments.
 In addition, internal audit is responsible for the independent review of risk management and the control environment.
 The most important types of risks are credit risk, liquidity risk, market risk and operational risk.
 Market risk includes currency risk, interest rate and other price risk.